ViktorPopp/Aim-Trainer-X/README.md

 ## License :page_facing_up:

-Aim Trainer X is licensed under the MIT License.
-See the [LICENSE](https://github.com/viktorpopp/Aim-Trainer-X/blob/main/LICENSE.txt) file for more details.
+Aim Trainer X is licensed under the Apache 2.0 License.
+See the [LICENSE.txt](https://github.com/viktorpopp/Aim-Trainer-X/blob/main/LICENSE.txt) file for more details.

 ---